List of Days of Our Lives characters introduced in the 1960s: Susan Martin

 Susan Martin was originated by Denise Alexander from April 14, 1966, to February 6, 1973, when the character was written out of the show temporarily when the casting office hit a snag renewing Alexander's contract and the contract lapsed.
 ABC Daytime rushed to offer her a then-unheard of salary/perks package to join General Hospital as Lesley Webber.
-When Susan finally returned to the show, a new actress, Bennye Gatteys, played her from April 6, 1973, to October 1, 1976.
+When Susan returned to the show, a new actress, Bennye Gatteys, played her from April 6, 1973, to October 1, 1976.

 Susan was an old high school classmate of Julie Olson, her storyline involved the first major death when her son Dickie Martin accidentally died in May 1967, which culminated into the first Days murder, where Susan kills her husband, David Martin.